Are you angered by society’s dependence on oil?

 If it’s not obvious from the title, this is a worldwide event.
 There isn’t one “World Naked Bike Ride Day” – the events are held on various dates throughout the summer, depending on the city.
 To find out if there’s a World Naked Bike Ride near you, go to the WNBR official site.

 As of this writing, there are about 70 WNBR events in 20 countries around the world!

 In my experience, probably roughly half of the participants get involved because they legitimately want to protest oil dependency, while the others just want the thrill of being naked in public with hundreds of other people.
 I certainly won’t cast judgment on either group – to each his/her own!

 Various cities around the world hold their own naked bike rides.
 Chicago and Portland have two of the largest, but it’s also held in Boston, Los Angeles, Philadelphia, Houston, and dozens more cities.

-The most recent list of WNBR rides shows more than 70 rides around the world, including such unexpected places as Bend, Oregon and Montpelier, Vermont.
+The most recent list of WNBR rides shows rides all over the globe, including such unexpected places as Bend, Oregon and Montpelier, Vermont.
 And there are even worldwide events in London, England, Finland, South Africa, Taiwan, Belgium, and Greece.

 As the event continues to grow in popularity and people realize that it’s a harmless, fun activity, you can bet that the number of ride locations will continue to increase.